 EXCEPT and INTERSECT (Transact-SQL)

-Returns distinct rows by comparing the results of two queries.
+Returns distinct values by comparing the results of two queries.

-EXCEPT returns distinct rows from the left input query that aren’t output by the right input query.
+EXCEPT returns any distinct values from the left query that are not also found on the right query.

-INTERSECT returns distinct rows that are output by both the left and right input queries.
+INTERSECT returns any distinct values that are returned by both the query on the left and right sides of the INTERSECT operand.

 The basic rules for combining the result sets of two queries that use EXCEPT or INTERSECT are the following: